Some information for contestants and teachers

 By registering your school, you give the school and its students the chance to win prizes.
 Please carefully provide all school data - we will send everything to the provided address.

-Maybe you were thinking of using SPOJ like sysetm in your everyday teaching activities?
-If so, please spare a moment to visit SPOX - the system for teaching programmers designed and maintained by Sphere Research Labs.
+Maybe you were thinking of organizing similar contests yourself?
+If so, please spare a moment to have a look at the line of web-based products offered by Sphere Research Labs.